emillvl/SSD-Wiper/README.md

+## 🇬🇧 GUIDE IN ENGLISH 🇬🇧

+## SSD Wiper
+This C program is designed to wipe every sector of an SSD (or hard disk) on Windows systems.
+It writes zeros across the entire disk, effectively erasing all existing data.

+## Features
+Opens and accesses a physical disk (e.g., PhysicalDrive0).

+Retrieves the total disk size to calculate how much data to overwrite.

+Writes zeroes (0x00) to every sector (512 bytes per sector).

+Can be used to irreversibly erase disk data.

+## Usage
+Compile the program and run it as Administrator.

+The program will overwrite every sector on the disk with zeroes.

+## ⚠️ Use only in test environments or for disk sanitization.
+Running this on a real system will cause permanent data loss.

+## By default, it targets PhysicalDrive0.
+To use it on another drive, you’ll need to modify the code accordingly.

+## Warnings
+**Data loss**: This program will permanently erase all data on the targeted drive.
+Be sure to back up any important files before using it.

+**Test-only use**: Improper use may corrupt disks.
+Use strictly in safe or virtual environments.

+## Requirements
+Windows operating system.

+C compiler (e.g., GCC or Visual Studio).

+## Installation
+Compile the code using a C compiler.

+Run the resulting executable with administrator privileges.

+## 🇹🇷 TÜRKÇE REHBER 🇹🇷

 ## SSD Wiper
 Bu C programı, Windows sistemlerinde bir SSD'nin (veya sabit diskin) her sektörünü sıfırlamak için kullanılır.
 Program, diskin tüm verilerini sıfırlarla yazar ve böylece disk üzerindeki mevcut verileri tamamen siler.